smcloudcat/llm-chat/README.md

+# About beautification

+I have only made a deep beautification of the LLM Chat Application Template, if you want to carry out secondary development, please be sure to retain the copyright of the original author

 # LLM Chat Application Template

 A simple, ready-to-deploy chat application template powered by Cloudflare Workers AI.
 This template provides a clean starting point for building AI chat applications with streaming responses.